 Appraisal fees are fees for a professional appraiser to assess the home’s value.
 They’re a typical closing cost for buyers.
-They’re generally required by lenders and cost $300 – $500+ on average, depending on the type of property, location and property size.
-Even if your lender doesn’t require it or if you’re purchasing the property using all cash, an appraisal is recommended so you know the fair market value of the property and don’t overpay for it.
+They’re generally required by lenders and cost $300 to $500 or more on average, depending on the type of property, location, and property size.
+Even if your lender doesn’t require it or if you’re purchasing the property using all cash, an appraisal is recommended so that you know the fair market value of the property and don’t overpay for it.

 4. Title Insurance

-Title insurance is a type of indemnity insurance offered by title companies that insure against losses resulting from defects in the title, such as liens, outstanding taxes, mortgages and violations belonging to previous owners.
-It’s typically required by all mortgage lenders, and a title insurance policy can go as far back as 60 years.
-It’s paid as a one-time fee during closing; in some states, buyers typically pay for title insurance and in other states, sellers pay for it.
+Title insurance is a type of indemnity insurance offered by title companies that insure against losses resulting from defects in the title, such as liens, outstanding taxes, mortgages, and violations belonging to previous owners.
+All mortgage lenders typically require it, and a title insurance policy can go as far back as 60 years.
+It’s paid as a one-time fee during closing.
+In some states, buyers typically pay for title insurance and, in other states, sellers pay for it.

 There are generally two types of policies: a lender’s policy that protects the mortgage company’s investment and an owner’s policy that protects your investment.
 The lender’s policy remains in effect until the mortgage is paid off, and the owner’s policy is in effect for as long as the owner owns the property.

 5. Real Estate Agent Fees

 Assuming the property was listed by a real estate agent, real estate agent fees are typically part of the seller’s closing costs.
 Typical real estate agent fees range from 2 percent to 6 percent of the property’s sale price.
-This generally pays for both the listing agent and the selling agent’s commissions, and is up to the listing agent how that commission is split.
+Generally, this pays for both the listing agent and the selling agent’s commission and is up to the listing agent how that commission is split.

 6. Prepaid Costs